-How to get there: Take metro line A to stop Jiriho z Podebrad and walk for about 5 minutes to reach the park.
-Also, you can take a bus to stop Na Smetance.
+How to get there: Take metro line A to stop at Jiriho z Podebrad and walk for about 5 minutes to reach the park.
+Also, you can take a bus to stop at Na Smetance.

 Kampa Park on Kampa Island is a great park that you can visit while sightseeing the most popular sights in Prague as you will reach it directly from the Charles Bridge.